Euro zone bond yields rise, reversing some of last week's fall | Business

 Euro zone bond yields rise, reversing some of last week's fall

-Yields, which move inversely to prices, trended higher in January and February as traders pushed back expectations of substantial rate cuts until the middle of 2024, on the back of stronger than expected economic data, particularly in the U.S. But several central bank meetings last week saw markets became more confident that cuts will come.
+Yields, which move inversely to prices, trended higher in January and February as traders pushed back expectations of substantial rate cuts until the middle of 2024, on the back of stronger than expected economic data, particularly in the U.S. But several central bank meetings last week led markets to become more confident that cuts would come.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)